 The Origins of Originalism

 No one scholar or judge deserves credit for originalism as a movement in constitutional theory and practice, but in my opinion one of the crucial events in the originalist revival was the publication of Raoul Berger's book, Government by Judiciary in 1977 by Harvard University Press.
-As you can guess from the title, Berger's book was very critical of the Warren court (and its aftermath in the 70s).
+As you can guess from the title, Berger's book was very critical of the Warren Court (and its aftermath in the 70s).
 One of the key responses to Berger was the publication of The Misconceived Quest for the Original Understanding by Paul Brest in 1980.
 Brest's article initiated an intense theoretical debate over the merits of originalism that continues today.
-The landscape changed again in the late 1980s, when Justice Antonin Scalia suggested that originalists should shift their attention from "the original intentions of the framers" to the "original public meaning of the constitutional text."
+The landscape changed again in the late 1980s, when Justice Antonin Scalia suggested that originalists should shift their attention from "the original intentions of the framers" to the "public meaning of the constitutional text" or "original meaning."

 The New Originalism